vadosnaprimer/pspkvm/trunk/Readme.txt

 0. You have to prepare the building enviroment for phoneME at first.
 Please refer the document from here: https://phoneme.dev.java.net/content/mr2/buildenv_feature.html#win_setup

 Now assume you have installed the building environment by following the above instruction.
 In Cygwin:
-1. unzip the source bundle to a directory
+1. Grab the source code from svn to a local directory
 2. cd ${your_source_dir}
 3. export JDK_DIR=${your_jdk_dir} (example: export JDK_DIR=c:/j2sdk1.4.2_16)
 4. ./build-psp-cldc.sh